Our counselling service runs therapeutic groups to address the continuing challenges of the living with HIV and the needs of the LGBTI community.

 Please select the group you are interested in below:

-Queerphobia may be having a negative impact on your well being.
+Is Internalised homophobia having a negative impact on your well being?

 Join our FEARLESS group to explore how these issues might be affecting you and learn better ways of dealing with them.

-FEARLESS is facilitated by professional counsellors and aims to provide a respectful and safe environment to explore your experiences and their impact on your identity.
-The group seeks to provide you with a better understanding of how to live a more authentic and fulfilling life in our normative heterosexual world.
+FEARLESS is ten-week therapeutic group for members of the LGBTIQ community who feel impacted by homophobia.
+It is facilitated by professional counsellors and aims to provide a respectful and safe environment to explore your experiences and their impact on your identity and relationships.
+The group seeks to provide you with a better understanding of how to live a more authentic and fulfilling life.

 Find out more: